-The Master in Global Entrepreneurial Management (MGEM) program is designed for recent college graduates from various academic disciplines.
-Through this program, students study and observe global and cross-cultural aspects of business decisions within entrepreneurial firms.
+The USF Master in Global Entrepreneurial Management (MGEM) degree is designed for recent college graduates from various academic disciplines.
+Through this degree program, students study and observe global and cross-cultural aspects of business decisions within entrepreneurial firms.

 The MGEM program offers courses that are practitioner-oriented and delivered in a sequence that maximizes the unique locations of the three partner schools in Barcelona, Taipei, and the San Francisco Bay Area.
 Unlike other study-abroad programs that offer students the option to travel to another continent for one semester, the MGEM cohort travels to a new continent in each of the three semesters, thus ensuring a deep understanding of how one conducts business on a global scale.

-The three partner universities that jointly offer this graduate degree are: IQS (Instituto Químico de Sarrià) located in Barcelona, Spain; Fu-Jen University, located in Taipei, Taiwan; and the School of Management within the University of San Francisco.
+The three partner universities that jointly offer this graduate degree are: IQS School of Management - Universitat of Ramon Llull (Instituto Químico de Sarrià) located in Barcelona, Spain; Fu-Jen University, located in Taipei, Taiwan; and the School of Management within the University of San Francisco.
 The fall semester begins at IQS, followed by a winter semester at Fu-Jen, and ending with a summer semester at USF’s Downtown Campus, located in the heart of San Francisco’s high tech community.

 A unique feature of the MGEM program is the cohort's structure.
 Our diverse student body comes from countries located in the Middle East, Asia, Europe, and the Americas.
 As a result, most MGEM students develop life-long friendships and build a global network composed of their peers, professors, and successful entrepreneurs.

-English is the language of instruction for the entire program; therefore, students' TOEFL or other ESL test scores must meet the required standards.
+English is the language of instruction for the entire program; therefore, students' TOEFL scores must meet the required standards.
 Courses are taught by leading scholars as well as accomplished practitioners.

 MGEM Program Goals